andylee830914/ppdanmu/README.md

 # ppdanmu
-desktop danmuku(弾幕) web service

-A desktop client for our danmuku web service.
+A desktop client for our danmuku(弾幕) web service.

 # Usage
 Download the client application through the release.